materialsproject/pymatgen/docs/index.rst

 1. Implements Structure.sort method.
 Both Structure.sort and the
    get_sorted_structure methods now supports all arguments supported by list .sort().
+2. VaspInputSets now uses yaml.
+Note the new dependency on pyyaml.
+It is highly recommended that you install pyyaml with the libyaml C bindings.

 v2.9.13
 -------